ah01/arduino-stuff/readme.md

 # *Arduino* Stuff #

-In tis repo you can file multiple arduino rpojects which are to small for stan-alone repos.
+In this repo you can find multiple Arduino projects which are too small for standalone repos.
 But that doesnt mean that they are not interesting!

 ## Smart rgb strip